 Most of us are familiar with depression, apathy and a negative perspective on life.
 If we have not seen them in our own mirror, then we have seen them reflected in the faces of co-workers, neighbors, family members, or strangers in the grocery store.

 Vacant hope or hopelessness is a condition of always yearning for unrealistic expectations.
 With a hopeless mind set, many people have starts, but few completions.
 There is this vague idea that something or someone will come along to make life better, but they cannot form a vivid picture in their mind.
+I read this article on Discover Magazine that made me think about buying cbd gummies for my hyperactive kids.

 The Kindness of Strangers Brings Hope